My Ubuntu Linux boots into a black screen: GUIDE

 lsinitramfs /boot/initrd.img-$(uname -r) | grep amdgpu

-Then reboot and cross finger things work.
+Then reboot and cross fingers things work.

 You can undo this change by removing the amdgpu line from /etc/initramfs-tools/modules and running update-initramfs again.